FuelLabs/fuel-docs/src/glossary.md

 ## Consensus Parameters

-Consensus parameters are the rules used by clients to determine and validity of and finalize a block.
+Consensus parameters are the rules used by clients to determine the validity of and finalize a block.

 ## Contract Call